 Whether in class, in projects, in clubs, or even when undergoing international experiences as part of the program, Fuqua peers, seniors, alumni, and staff are intricately involved.

-At P4E (Program 4 Entrepreneurs), undergraduate and graduate students (not just MBA students but those from across disciplines), alumni, and faculty members work together to commercialize innovation.
+At P4E (Program 4 Entrepreneurs), undergraduate and graduate students (not just executive MBA students but those from across disciplines), alumni, and faculty members work together to commercialize innovation.

 In fact, Innovation & Entrepreneurship is a theme at Fuqua, with its own initiative, which includes business competitions (including the famed Duke Startup Challenge), networking programs, clubs, and research.